crypto523/verified-consensus/docs/description_and_informal_proof.md

 Implementations of the Ethereum [consensus specification][consensus-specs] typically make use of algorithmic optimisations to achieve high performance.
 The correctness of these optimisations is critical to Ethereum's security, and so far they have been checked by manual review, testing and fuzzing.
-To further increase assurance we propose to formally prove correctness of an optimised implementation.
+To further increase assurance we are formally proving the correctness of an optimised implementation.

 This document describes the optimised implementation which we are in the process of verifying,